Cryliss/comp-440/server/README.md

 `http://127.0.0.1:8080/api/initializedb`

-Initializes the database User table.
+Initializes the database Random table -- No longer the user table.
+This allows us to keep the procedures defined in users.sql
 Response should be: `Database successfully initialized!`

 `http://127.0.0.1:8080/api/add`